 Therefore, in 2017, NO PATENTS ON SEEDS!, together with around 40 other organizations, filed oppositions against these patents.
 Public hearings have been held on October 2nd and 8th 2018.
-NO PATENTS AND SEEDS! also held an event for everyone interested to join and show their support in front of the European Patent Organistion (EPO) in Munich.
-Press releases and media coverage can be found on this page.
-Photos of the event can be found here, as well as under Activities.
+NO PATENTS AND SEEDS! also held an event for everyone interested to join and show their support in front of the European Patent Office (EPO) in Munich.

-18 October 2018, Ingeniøren, Carlsberg og Heineken får indskrænket patenter på muteret byg
+18 October 2018, Ingeniøren (DK), Carlsberg og Heineken får indskrænket patenter på muteret byg

 5 October 2018, IPPro Patents, EPO reduces scope of ‘unlawful’ beer patent following hearing